krishaamer/green-filter-research/research/literature/design.md

 -   FB, etc, Gas all had the same launch strategy - start with students

+-   @americanpressinstituteKnowingNewsHow2022 finds that only 37%
+    percent of U.S. Gen-Z and Millenials follow news related to environmental issues.

 -   How:

     -   Ask how much time you want to contribute